Twenty years ago we’d brag to our friends about how smart our children were. Now, we can also brag about how smart our homes are!

 Nest and Ecobee 4 are both compatible with Amazon Alexa and Samsung SmartThings.

 iRobot’s Roomba i7+ vacuum hit the market in 2018.
-Roomba smart vacuums can be programmed to clean your home on a schedule and use sensors in order to navigate around furniture and tough to reach spaces.
+Roomba smart vacuums can be programmed to clean your home on a schedule and use sensors to navigate around furniture and tough to reach spaces.
 The latest update to the Roomba is its ability to remember your home’s layout and empty itself.

-Roombas can also be integrated with smart hubs such as Google and Alexa allowing users to use voice commands to clean specific rooms in their homes.
-Roomba comes with an app as well which you can use to control it.
+Roombas can also be integrated with smart hubs such as Google and Alexa, allowing users to use voice commands to clean specific rooms in their homes.
+Roomba comes with an app as well, which you can use to control it.